Just Us Two TravelEuropean City Breaks & Faraway Destinations

 • Menu

-Home » Island hopping from Santorini to Ios
+Home » How to Island hop from Santorini to Ios, Greece

 We had never been to Greece until our trip to Santorini.
-So the thought of island hopping from Santorini to Ios was hard to pass on.
+So the thought of visiting another island during our trip was an idea we had to investigate.
 We booked our accommodation using booking.com and our ferry over with Ferryhopper.
-Look at what we got up to.
-We hope it inspires you to visit this awesome little island.
+We hope this inspires you to visit this amazing little island.
+How to island hop from Santorini to Ios.

 TRAVELLING TO IOS VIA FERRY